Put your Mac to work while you sleep.

 What kinds of jobs run on my machine?

-Today, Acorn focuses on speech transcription and image generation.
-As the network grows, more model categories will become available.
+Today, Acorn focuses on speech transcription.
+Image generation is in private beta, and more model categories will become available as the network grows.
 You choose which categories your Mac can serve, and Acorn matches it with the best-paying eligible job for its hardware.

 How do I get paid?